Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 - Story should flow from chapter to chapter, avoid end of chapter summaries, or internal reflections.

 ### Critique Checklist
-Be extreamly nitpicky and through with this, you are a master editor, providing an experienced critical analysis of this rough draft.
+Be extreamly nitpicky and preform a master level Critique, be brutally honest, providing an experienced critical analysis of this rough draft.
 **Factual Consistency:** Does anything contradict World-Bible.md?
 Or History.md **Outline Adherence:** Does each scene serve the outlined beats?
-**List Mode Detection:** Are there 3+ consecutive sentences describing different characters' reactions?
+**Immersion:** POV anchor: Who sees, hears, smells in this paragraph? (limit to 1–2 characters) **List Mode Detection:** Are there 3+ consecutive sentences describing different characters' reactions?
 Pick only 1 or 2 characters to react.
 **Character Depth:** Does each character show situation-appropriate responses before personality quirks?
 Dialogue is 70% situational/emotional, 30% character quirks.
 No repetitive “character X does their signature thing” patterns.
 **Tone Alignment:** Does this match the intended arc tone from the outline?
 **Show don't Tell:** Limit Exposition, when something big is happening go over the top with details.
+Ask “how would a reader experience this?”
+Convert to sensory detail.
 **Pacing & Immersion:** Does each scene linger long enough for the reader to experience events in real time, with vivid sensory detail and emotional presence?
 Avoid summarizing or rushing through moments—let the reader see, hear, and feel the action as it unfolds, rather than being told what happened after the fact.

 Rate only: PASS/NEEDS REVISION + specific fixes needed